Cray-HPE/docs-csm/operations/CSM_product_management/Configure_the_root_Password_and_SSH_Keys_in_Vault.md

 and SSH keys are set and managed in Vault, and they are applied on management nodes by the `csm.password` and `csm.ssh_keys` Ansible roles provided by the CSM product.

+Additionally, if the `root` user SSH configuration is set in Vault, then it will be applied on management nodes by the `csm.ssh_config` Ansible role provided by the CSM product.

 This procedure should be run during CSM installation and any later time when the `root` password or SSH keys need to be changed per site requirements.